alexch/codelikethis/public/projects/installfest.md

 ## GitHub

   * **Sign up** for an account at <https://github.com/>
-  * **Install** the GitHub Desktop app at <https://desktop.github.com/>
-  * Add an SSH key to your GitHub account; follow these instructions: <https://help.github.com/articles/connecting-to-github-with-ssh/>

 ## Heroku

   * **Sign up** for an account at <https://signup.heroku.com>
   * **Install** the Heroku Command Line Interface (CLI) at <https://devcenter.heroku.com/articles/heroku-cli>

 ---